The Safest and Most Dangerous Places in New Territory, TX: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in New Territory is $449 per year, which is $16 less than the national average and $107 less than Texas's state average.
-Below we compare cities similar to New Territory:
+The overall cost of crime per resident in New Territory is $449 per year, which is $16 less than the national average and $107 less than Texas's state average.
+The comparison below uses cities similar to New Territory:

 • In Mesquite, TX, crime costs $1,155 per person, which is $707 more than in New Territory.